UBS: Recognition

 In 2014, the Group received Euromoney's Awards for Excellence 2014 as the Best global bank, and as the Best Bank in Switzerland.
 In 2017, UBS not only retained its leading position taken in 2016 in the main category best private banking services overall at the Euromoney's Private Banking Awards, but also received recognition as Western Europe's best bank for advisory 2017.

 In 2018, for the third consecutive year, RobecoSAM, an organization specialized exclusively on Sustainability Investing and conducting extensive research, named UBS in its Industry group leader report 2018 for each of the industry groups represented in the Dow Jones Sustainability Index the group leader in Diversified Financials.
 The report highlighted Group's sustainability efforts directed through its UBS and Society program: a cross-divisional platform involving activities and capabilities in sustainable investing and philanthropy, environmental and human rights policies, UBS's own environmental footprint, as well as the community investment.
 The Group also received recognition from Global Finance which rates financial services providers that best meet the specialized needs of corporations on a global level.
 The selection criteria are focused less on the size, but rather on qualities that companies look for when choosing a provider.
 UBS was named in the category Global Winners as Best Private Bank in the World 2017, and in the list of global best banks 2017, the Group received the award as Global Winner in the category World's Best Investment Banks 2017.

 In 2019, UBS was listed as one of the Top 50 World's Most Attractive Employers Global Business Ranking 2019 by Universum Global Survey.

 Sponsorship

 Sports

 UBS is particularly active in sponsoring various golf tournaments, cross-country skiing in Switzerland, ice hockey, and a range of other events around the world.
-UBS was the sponsor of the Alinghi sailing ship, winner of the Americas Cup in 2003.
+UBS was the sponsor of the Alinghi sailing ship, winner of the America's Cup in 2003.
 UBS has been or currently is a sponsor of the following sporting events and organizations: